Sonny Ramadhin: Later years

 He decided to play in Lancashire League as a professional and then decided to play first-class cricket for Lancashire after ending a prolific international career which spanned for a decade.
-His international career came to a close in 1960 when Lance Gibbs started to make an impact as the lead spinner for West Indies especially taking over the reins from Ramadhin in historic test series against Australia in 1960-61.
+His international career came to a close in 1960 when Lance Gibbs started to make an impact as the lead spinner for West Indies especially taking over the reins from Ramadhin in historic test series against Australia in 1960–61.

 He ended up his international career having taken 158 test wickets in 43 appearances.

 In 1964/65 he played for Lancashire, terminating his contract abruptly when he lost form.
 From 1968 until 1972, he represented Lincolnshire in the Minor Counties Championship.

 In June 1988, Ramadhin was celebrated on the 75c Trinidad and Tobago stamp alongside the Barbados Cricket Buckle.

 Personal life and death

-He settled in England after his retirement from international cricket.
-He lived in Delph in his final stages of his life for around nearly 12 years.
+Ramadhin settled in England after retiring from international cricket.
+From 1965 until 1990, he and his wife ran the White Lion pub in Delph, and he spent nearly 12 years living in the village towards the end of his life.
 He served as President of Friarmere Cricket Club for a considerable number of years.
 His son Craig Ramadhin eventually played for Friarmere Cricket Club for about 50 years.

 Ramadhin died on 27 February 2022, at the age of 92.
 His grandson, Kyle Hogg was a fast bowler who played for Lancashire between 2001 and 2014.
 His son-in-law Willie Hogg also played first-class cricket for Lancashire.